jtaki/Tag_it/readme.md

 # Usage
-1. Put YH Price Query into tagit/data (replace old file)
+1. Weekly or Daily file download should go into data folder as an .xls
-2. run custom script
+2. run 'custom' script
-  - rename items in output/rename_these.csv & save
+  - Items without a custom name will output here.
+  - Add custom names to these records with excel.
 3. run tagit script
+  - Outputs data/tags_to_print.csv
+4. Open bartender 3.1 to print tags.

+If there are erros in the tags, you can edit straight from tags_to_print file.

 # ERRORS 10/31